jonathanruiz/miami-neighborhood-map/README.md

 # Miami Neighborhood Map

-This responsive app is a neighborhood map of Miami, Florida with a few of the best (by opinion) restaurants to visit.
+This responsive app is a neighborhood map of Miami, Florida with a few of the best (by opinion) locations to visit.
 It was built using React throught the `create-react-app` package, the Google Maps API and the FourSquare API.

 ## Demo